-I’ve been surprised by the number of conversations with people over the past few years in the video games industry who were not familiar with the concept of “micro” vs. “macro” gameplay.
+Surprisingly, a large number of people in the video games industry expressed ignorance on the concept of micro vs. macro gameplay.
 If you’re not familiar, now’s your chance to learn.

 It’s an important concept in video games and a concept that raises some interesting questions in the context of a mobile device.